Feldenkrais or Yoga?

 A little of my back story…

-I became introduced to yoga around the same time that I first devoured Moshe Feldenkrais’s books Awareness Through Movement & The Potent Self.
-It was a time in my life when just the proper balance of curiosity and dysfunction got me searching─ seeking a path that would help me to discover who I was and why I was in this world.
-A path that could lead me to a sense of freedom and peace.
+I became introduced to yoga around the same time that I first devoured Moshe Feldenkrais’s books Awareness Through Movement* & The Potent Self*.
+It was a time in my life when I was experiencing just enough dysfunction and curiosity to search for something different.
+I was desperately wanted to know ‘who’ I was and what my purpose was in life.
+I was seeking a path that could lead me to a sense of freedom and peace.

 My first two yoga teachers were Iyengar based.
-They didn’t teach big classes in a studio (those didn’t even exist then like they do now).
-Rather, one person strictly worked with me in a private student-teacher fashion and the other taught small classes out of her home…complete with the urban chickens clucking in the background.
-I also purchased my first copy of Light On Yoga and read, practiced, re-read, and practiced some more.
+They didn’t teach big classes in a studio (those didn’t even exist then).
+Rather, one person strictly worked with me in a private student-teacher fashion and the other taught small classes out of her home — complete with the urban chickens clucking in the background.
+I also purchased my first copy of Light On Yoga* and read, practiced, re-read, and practiced some more.

 I kept practicing.